 Efficacy can be assessed accurately only in ideal conditions (ie, when patients are selected by proper criteria and strictly adhere to the dosing schedule).
 Thus, efficacy is measured under expert supervision in a group of patients most likely to have a response to a drug, such as in a controlled clinical trial.

-Effectiveness differs from efficacy in that it takes into account how well a drug works in real-world use; often, a drug that is efficacious in clinical trials is not very effective in actual use.
-For example, a drug may have high efficacy in lowering BP but may have low effectiveness because it causes so many adverse effects Adverse Effects Obviously, a drug (or any medical treatment) should be used only when it will benefit a patient.
+Often, a drug that is efficacious in clinical trials is not very effective in actual use.
+For example, a drug may have high efficacy in lowering blood pressure but may have low effectiveness because it causes so many adverse effects Adverse Effects Obviously, a drug (or any medical treatment) should be used only when it will benefit a patient.
 Benefit takes into account both the drug's ability to produce the desired result (efficacy) and... read more that patients stop taking it.
 Effectiveness also may be lower than efficacy if clinicians inadvertently prescribe the drug inappropriately (eg, giving a fibrinolytic drug to a patient thought to have an ischemic stroke, but who had an unrecognized cerebral hemorrhage on CT scan).
 Thus, effectiveness tends to be lower than efficacy.

 Patient-oriented outcomes, rather than surrogate or intermediate outcomes, should be used to judge efficacy and effectiveness.